Cabroek/dutchBingo/README.md

 ## Usage

 1. **Load Family Data**:
-   Add a .txt file to the correct path with people's names and relationships
+   Add a text file to the correct path with people's names and relationships.
+Or, use the existing example .rg files.

 2. **Commands**:
    After loading data, the program supports commands like: